ghstwhl/ePartners/AA1004/README.md

 | ![alt text](test/AA1004_blink.gif 'Leonardo') |
 | --------------------------------------------- |
 | Plese see the LED with 'L' sign on the board  |

 ---

+## Troubleshooting

+If the connection is disconnected while you upload the code, please check the power voltage on the board.

+The USB cable has better connect to the PC or power supply directly.

+---